jDevxyz/synchronous-ify/README.md

 There's a lots of module wrapper for node-fibers, but why Synchronous-ify?
 Synchronous-ify is actively developed by a lots of people on the Community.
 Unlike others who dominantly developed in the ancient days of old NodeJS, Synchronous-ify is using latest compatibility of NodeJS 10.
 Furthermore, this module supports TypeScript as well.

-## ToDo List
+## Synchronous-ify in action
-- Add more method to handle more difficult task
+Here some modules that use Synchronous-ify as their dependency.
-- Improve performance towards singe-core devices
+- [node-fiberfetch](https://github.com/discordbotsNation/node-fiberfetch) - [node-fetch](https://github.com/bitinn/node-fetch) wrapper, using Synchronous-ify style.

 ## Contribution
 <p align="center">